briantoanle/i-like-music/README.md

 ---

-## Reflection: AI Responsibility & Lessons Learned
+## Reflection on AI Collaboration

-### Limitations and Biases

-- **Catalog size:** Only 50 songs means recommendations quickly exhaust diverse options.
-A real system needs thousands of tracks.
-- **Genre imbalance:** Pop dominates the dataset (26%), biasing results for users without a strong genre preference.
-- **No content awareness:** The system cannot detect offensive lyrics, controversial artists, or thematic mismatch beyond mood labels.
-- **LLM dependency:** If LM Studio is offline, the agent falls back to a generic profile; this loses personalization entirely and returns neutral recommendations that may not match any user intent.

-### Could This AI Be Misused?
-How Would I Prevent It?
+### How I Used AI

-Yes, this system could theoretically be used to manipulate listening habits (e.g., always recommending songs from a specific label or artist).
-Guardrails are built into the design:
-- **Diversity scoring** penalizes single-genre lists, preventing echo chambers
-- **Confidence disclaimers** surface low-quality results before they reach the user
-- **Transparent reasoning traces** logged to `logs/agent.log` provide an audit trail for debugging and accountability

-### What Surprised Me About AI Reliability

-- **Few-shot prompting is a force multiplier.** Without it, the LLM's critique output was inconsistent; sometimes omitting the confidence line entirely (~40% of baseline runs).
-With three curated examples, outputs became remarkably structured.
-A small prompt change had a large reliability impact.
-- **The energy weight dominates everything.** The 6.0 energy weight often overrides perfect genre and mood matches.
-A song with wrong energy gets buried even if every other feature aligns, which shows how a single hyperparameter can shape the entire user experience.
-- **Fuzzy matching improves discovery more than expected.** Related genre mapping (pop ↔ synthwave) surfaced songs users would never search for by name but genuinely fit their taste.
-Simple semantic maps are surprisingly effective at expanding recommendation reach without adding ML complexity.
+I used an AI assistant throughout the development process for architecting the agent loop, debugging complex JSON parsing logic, and generating the initial song dataset.
+The collaboration focused on balancing the "black box" nature of LLMs with the predictability of my original rule-based engine.

-### Collaboration with AI During This Project
+### AI Suggestion Audit

-**Helpful suggestion:** An AI assistant suggested structuring the agent loop as Plan → Retrieve → Act → Critique rather than a single monolithic prompt.
-This made each step independently testable and debuggable; when planning fails, we can fall back to a default profile without breaking the whole pipeline.
-The observable reasoning trace turned debugging from guesswork into inspection.
+- **Helpful Suggestion:** An AI assistant suggested structuring the agent loop as **Plan → Retrieve → Act → Critique** rather than a single monolithic prompt.
+This decoupled the system, making each step independently testable.
+When planning fails, the system can now fall back to a default profile without breaking the whole pipeline.

-**Flawed suggestion:** An AI assistant initially recommended using the `openai` SDK for LM Studio integration.
-Since LM Studio exposes an OpenAI-compatible endpoint at `/v1/chat/completions`, this would add an unnecessary dependency.
-I instead built a zero-dependency client using only `urllib.request` from stdlib, which is lighter, requires no extra pip install, and works identically with the endpoint.
+- **Flawed Suggestion:** An AI assistant initially recommended using the `openai` Python SDK.
+I realized this would add an unnecessary dependency since LM Studio exposes a standard HTTP endpoint.
+I instead built a **zero-dependency client** using `urllib.request`, keeping the project lightweight and easier to set up.

+### Limitations & Future Improvements
+- **Catalog Size:** The 50-song dataset is small.
+Future versions should integrate with the Spotify API or a larger SQL database.
+- **Cold Start:** If the LLM is offline, the system falls back to a neutral profile.
+I want to implement a local fallback using simple keyword matching for basic functionality when the API is unreachable.

 ---